n8layer/n8n-nodes-unifi/README.md

 ## Credentials

-To use this node, you'll need to set up API credentials with Zorus.
+To use this node, you'll need to set up API credentials with Unifi.
 Here's how:

-1. **Access your Zorus portal**:
+1. **Access your Unifi portal**:
-   - Log in to your Zorus admin portal
+   - Log in to your Unifi admin portal
    - Navigate to **API Settings** or **Developer Tools**

 2. **Generate API Token**: